-The Doctoral Research Project committee consists of (a) the faculty advisor who is a CU Denver SEHD faculty member, (b) at least one other CU Denver SEHD faculty member, and (c) a third member who may be a CU Denver faculty member or an approved professional with a terminal/master's or doctoral degree.
+The Doctoral Research Project committee consists of the faculty advisor who is a CU Denver SEHD faculty member and TWO committee members who can be CU Denver SEHD graduate faculty members and/or approved professionals with a terminal/master's or doctoral degree.
 The student and the Doctoral Research Project faculty advisor collaboratively identify the members of the committee.